biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 python Scripts/plantVirusDetectionV2.py -seq1 Testfiles/data.fastq
 ```

 Then press enter and please be patient.
-The program is running correctly if you see something like:
+The program displays messages in the terminal to inform about the step it is in; it is running correctly if you see something like:

 ![Structure](/images/start.PNG)

+It is possible that an insufficient RAM memory error occurs, the program stops and at the end of step 1 "MemoryError" is observed, in this case it is necessary to use the -subset argument (see case 4).
+The recommended is three to five million sequences for common computer equipment.
+To see the most common errors, check the **Issues** section at the end.

-The program displays messages in the terminal to inform about the step it is in, at the end you can see the viruses detected in a summarized way like:
+At the end you can see the viruses detected in a summarized way like:

 ![Structure](/images/end.PNG)